Copper prices are expected to trade sideways today: Angel Broking

 Outlook

-Optimism over U.S. & China trade situation might improve the demand prospects for industrial metals and support the prices.
-On the MCX, Copper prices are expected to trade sideways today; international markets trading higher by 0.11 percent at $589.5 per tonne.
+Chances of delay in the tariffs which are supposed to kick in next week might provide some support.
+On the MCX, Copper prices are expected to trade sideways today; international markets trading lower by 0.14 percent at $6083 per tonne